gao-hongnan/omniverse/omniverse/playbook/softmax_preserves_order_not_invariant_scaling.md

 softmax function computes the exponential of the element and normalizes it by the sum of the exponentials of all the elements in the input vector.

-## Softmax Induces a Probability Distribution

-## The Three Axioms of Probability (Kolmogorov Axioms)
+### Softmax Obeys The Three Axioms of Probability (Kolmogorov Axioms)

+First of all, softmax induces a valid probability distribution over the classes.
+Why so?
+We first need to understand the three axioms of probability, also known as the Kolmogorov axioms.

 Consider the probability space defined over the triplet
 $\left(\Omega, \mathcal{F}, \mathbb{P}\right)$, where $\Omega$ is the sample